 - Foam Brush

 - Mod Podge

 - Stencil – You have lots of options for the stencil.
 You can find a stencil ready-made (this one will not work for this project), you can cut a stencil with an Xacto knife out of adhesive vinyl or you can use a personal cutting machine to create a stencil.
-I opted to use the Silhouette Cameo to cut a letter .525 inches wide x 1.295 tall out of adhesive vinyl.
+I cut a letter .525 inches wide x 1.295 tall out of adhesive vinyl.

 Step 1: Begin your monogram necklace by putting a little paint on the brass circle.
 You don’t have to cover the whole circle.